The Ghostley Witch

 having a gigantic stink-horn in his quarters.

-Burkhalter.
-It would reverse soon enough anyway if she didn´t complete it, but
+started on Burkhalter.
+It would reverse soon enough anyway if she didn´t

-ideas, who had written the loveletter?
-He might just be crazy enough to oblige
+crazy ideas, who had written the loveletter?
+He might just be crazy enough to

-her ears, followed by all kinds of cheeky remarks.
-But she reacted to only one:
+rang in her ears, followed by all kinds of cheeky remarks.
+But she reacted to

 The man looked at her quite dumbfounded.